By James Coulson | Read time 10 min |

 I have tried dozens of language resources, some more traditional than others, in order to master fluency in Spanish and take on even the most difficult aspects of French.

-This includes standard ‘old-school’ textbooks, common resources likes Youtube and Netflix, and plenty of paid language apps.
+This includes standard ‘old-school’ textbooks, common resources like Youtube and Netflix, and plenty of paid language apps.

 Undoubtedly, you will be more receptive to some courses than others.
-This is based in large part to your learning style.
-Some courses cater best for visual learners, whilst others are more audio focused.
+This is based in large part on your learning style.
+Some courses cater best to visual learners, whilst others are more audio-focused.